Braves vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Bryce Elder (7-2) for his 19th start of the season.
+- The Braves will send Charlie Morton (10-6) to the mound for his 19th start this season.

+- Morton has pitched five or more innings in six straight games and will look to extend that streak.

-- He has earned a quality start 11 times in 18 starts this season.
+- He has four appearances with no earned runs allowed in 18 chances this season.

-- In 18 starts, Elder has pitched through or past the fifth inning 17 times.
-He has a season average of 5.9 frames per outing.

-- He has made 18 appearances and finished five of them without allowing an earned run.

 |Opponent